 |Per capita calorie consumption: Kcal/capita/day||2,196||~2,900|

-^ Higher LD50 number is less toxic * For new products
+* For new products

 Today, the world’s leading manufacturers of crop protection products invest more than $3 billion annually in research and development of new products, which has been consistently high at 7-10 percent of annual sales over the last 50 years.
 With such high investment, companies continually improve the efficacy and safety of products to meet high regulatory standards and give farmers the tools to produce safe, abundant, affordable food.

 The regulatory standards for crop protection products are stricter than ever with increased levels of scrutiny and societal expectations.
 In the 1960s, the focus of pesticide development was to maximize crop yield with the best possible weed, pest and disease control.
 Since then, statutory requirements to register pesticides have evolved to encompass much more than efficacy.
-Assessment of human and environmental risks are at the forefront, requiring huge quantities of data to attest to the safety of both active ingredients and product formulations.
+Assessment of environmental and human risks are at the forefront, requiring huge quantities of data to attest to the safety of both active ingredients and product formulations.
 More than 150 tests are typically carried out to register a new active ingredient.
 Databases for most older active ingredients have been substantially updated with new studies, particularly to meet European Union, United States and other OECD member requirements.
 Some countries, such Brazil, China and India, have developed more robust regulatory requirements.
 In addition, crop exporting countries have to comply with maximum pesticide residue limits of importing nations.

 In many OECD countries, products must undergo regular reviews for re-registration to make sure they align with the latest scientific knowledge and regulatory requirements.
 Low-income countries, which often do not have the regulatory capacity to review products, can use OECD country reviews to guide their own decisions on products.